-- Likely to cause severe staggers in most years. - Can cause severe staggers in some years.
+- Likely to cause severe staggers in most years. - ♦♦♦ Can cause severe staggers occasionally. - Can cause severe staggers in some years. ♦♦♦♦ Very unlikely to cause staggers.

 This table has been approved by the New Zealand Plant Breeding and Research Association (NZPBRA).
-Data correct at time of print August 2024.
+Data correct at time of print August 2023.